Khorasan, commonly called Kamut, is an ancient form of wheat.

 4. Stir wet and dry ingredients together until too stiff to stir.

-5. Empty dough onto a clean, lightly oiled countertop and knead with olive oiled hands until smooth and elastic.
+5. Empty dough onto a clean, lightly oiled countertop and knead with oiled hands until smooth and elastic.
 Dough will still be sticky (as bran has not yet fully absorbed dough moisture).

 6. Place in a bowl, cover with damp, clean towel, and let rise for amount of time recommended on yeast package or until doubled in size.